fluencelabs/docs/docs/build-mvm/how-to/monitor.md

-# How To Monitor Your Applications
+# How To Monitor Your Fluence Lambda